MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 ### Task 1:
 A solution exists in [the src directory](./src).
 This solution contains a sample [box file](./src/BoxChooser/boxes.csv).
 Write a program to satisfy the requirements above.
 Feel free to replace any/all existing code.
 You will be judged based on:
-1. accuracy of the algorithm - it needs to choose the correct boxes;
+1. Accuracy: your algorithm needs to choose the correct boxes.
-2. code hygiene - your code needs to be clean and maintainable; and,
+2. Code Hygiene: your code needs to be clean and maintainable.
-3. performance (speed) of the code - your code needs to be efficient.
+3. Performance: your code needs to be efficient/fast.

 There are `10,000` boxes in the file.
 Approximately `2510` boxes will be retained, `2464` boxes will be suppressed, and `5026` boxes will be discarded.
 Your numbers might be out by 10 or so.
 The solution should take less than `1 second` to run (my solution runs in 28 milliseconds on a slow computer).